Minecraft on Debian and Ubuntu

 Open your local Minecraft client.
 After logging in, click on the Multiplayer option:

-Your server is now available to connect to.
+Your server is now available to incoming connections.
 Click Join Server to connect:

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.